 One particular condition to look out for is deep vein thrombosis, which occurs because the pressure of the growing uterus impeding circulation and “causing blood to pool in your legs and feet.”
 Key symptoms to watch out for are if it’s red, painful, swollen, and warm to the touch.

 What are natural remedies to help with body pains while pregnant?

-But of course, some pregnant women choose to avoid medication altogether unless absolutely necessary.
+But of course, some pregnant women choose to avoid medication altogether unless necessary.
 If you want to take matters into your own hands, natural remedies are the best and safest way to find relief.
-Here are some safe remedies that you can do at home:
+Here are some safe treatments that you can do at home:

 For Carpal Tunnel Syndrome: